 Part 2 – M through Z

-Nada: Sound; the resonance of sound; mystic inner sound; the primal sound or first vibration from which all creation has emanated; the first manifestation of the unmanifested Absolute; Omkara or Shabda Brahman.
-The inner sound of Om experienced in meditation.
+Nada: Sound; the resonance of sound; mystic inner sound; the primal sound or first vibration from which all creation has emanated; the first manifestation of the unmanifested Absolute; Omkara or Shabda Brahman; the inner sound of Om experienced in meditation.

 Nadi: A channel in the subtle (astral) body through which subtle prana (psychic energy) flows; a physical nerve.
 Yoga treatises say that there are seventy-two thousand nadis in the energy system of the human being.

 Nagar(a): City; town.

 Nagar(san)kirtan: Kirtan done in procession through the streets or sometimes within or around an ashram or other property.

 Nagas: Astral beings that often interact with human beings, usually taking the form of snakes.
 (In Sanskrit naga is the word for snake.)

 The Nahabat at Dakshineshwar

 Nahabat: A temple music tower.
 Musicians sit on the upper story and play during festivals and sometimes at the time of daily worship.
 Holy Mother Sarada Devi lived in the northern nahabat of the Dakshineshwar Kali Temple.

 Naishthika brahmachari: One who has taken the vow of life-long celibacy; a permanent brahmachari.